 After a repetition of similar instances the mind is carried by habit upon the appearance of one event to expect its usual attendant and to believe that it will exist.
 This connection, therefore, which we feel in the mind, this customary transition of the imagination from one object to its usual attendant, is the sentiment or impression from which we form the idea of power or necessary connection...The first time a man saw the communication of motion by impulse, as by the shock of two billiard balls, he could not pronounce that the one event was connected, but only that it was conjoined with the other.
 After he has observed several instances of this nature, he then pronounces them to be connected.
 What alteration has happened to give rise to this new idea of connection?
 Nothing but that he now feels these events to be connected in his imagination, and can readily foretell the existence of one from the appearance of the other.
 When we say, therefore, that one object is connected with another, we mean only that they have acquired a connection in our thought (Enquiry, §VII.2, AW 563a).

-When we devise, by induction, physical laws, we make a mental leap unsupported by evidence.
+When we devise physical laws by induction, we make a mental leap unsupported by evidence.
 Consider if a person were suddenly brought into the world.

 She would have no habits, and so no beliefs about regularities or causal powers.
-By experience, she would develop certain habits, certain expectations, all while never having any experiences of causal connections.